GavenDcosta/100dayscodingchallenge-/README.md

 Day 64: I learnt another way of using Props in React

-Day 65: i wrote a small Js code to add validations in a input
+Day 65: I wrote a small Js code to add validations in a input